 propose manuscripts or ancillary studies without a sponsor or self nominate to be a co-author or committee member.

 Collaborate with WHI SHARe investigators

-The WHI SHARe resource contains GWAS data on approximately 12,000 African American and Hispanic WHI participants, as well as a wealth of phenotypic data (e.g., BMI, height, cardiovascular and cancer outcomes, reproductive history, dietary patterns, etc.).
-Investigators interested in using the WHI SHARe cohort for replication or meta-analysis should email inquiries to the WHI Help Desk (helpdesk@WHI.org).
-Please include the following information with your inquiry: name and contact information of the lead requestor, name of requestor’s cohort, purpose of using WHI SHARe data (replication, meta-analysis, etc.), list of phenotype(s) to be investigated, number of participants with GWAS in the requestor's cohort by race/ethnicity/gender/age, and the platform used for your GWAS.
+The WHI SHARe resource contains GWAS data on approximately 12,000 African American and Hispanic WHI participants, as well as a wealth of phenotypic data.
+Investigators interested in using the WHI SHARe cohort for replication or meta-analysis should email inquiries to the WHI Help Desk (helpdesk@WHI.org) and include following information: name and contact information of the lead requestor, requestor’s cohort, purpose of using WHI SHARe data (replication, meta-analysis, etc.), list of phenotype(s) to be investigated, number of participants with GWAS in the requestor's cohort by race/ethnicity/gender/age, and the platform used for your GWAS.
 Guidelines for collaborating are described in the

 WHI SHARe Policy for Replication.